cerenkilinc/DSA210_Project_CerenKilinc/README.md

 ---
 ## Data Sources
 **The datas have been used:**
-The datas are for 2022 and the other years will be not be taken into account.
-Only the Country : Turkey datas will be used for the analysis
+The datas are for 2022 and the other years will be not be taken into account. .
+Global country-level data are used to estimate overall statistical relationships, while Turkey is examined as a focal country for detailed interpretation.
 ### 1.World Crime Index:
  - Provides global estimates of perceived crime and safety levels based on public surveys.
 It measures how safe people feel in their countries rather than official crime rates, making it suitable for cross-country comparisons.
  - https://www.kaggle.com/datasets/ahmadjalalmasood123/world-crime-index?select=World+Crime+Index+.csv